drekka/Alchemic/WhatIsDI.md

 @end
 ```

-Here, the *familySitsDownWithDad:remote:tv:* method has to pass *TV* and *RemoteControl* object through to the *Human* class. *Couch* doesn't use these objects itself, but it still has to import the types and pass them to methods.
-This breaks [The Law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter).
-Causing classes and methods to become *"polluted"* with things they don't use.
+Here, the `familySitsDownWithDad:remote:tv:` method has to pass *TV* and *RemoteControl* object through to the *Human* class. *Couch* doesn't use these objects itself, but it still has to import the types and pass them to methods.
+This breaks [The Law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter) which basically states that classes should only have knowledge of the things they use directly.
+Whereas here we have classes and methods becoming *"polluted"* with things they don't use.

 So my recommendation is - *Use method arguments when the method works with the object directly.*

 #### Via initializers

 Another popular technique for injecting dependencies into a class is to pass them to an intializer.
 With initializer injection, the dependencies have to be available before the class is created.
-In the initializer, the dependencies are stored for later use.
+In the initializer, the dependencies are then stored for later use where they can be found by the class's methods.

 *RemoteControl.h*